Allen Hirson, Senior Lecturer in Phonetics at City, talks about speech and phonetics.

 Other aspects such as background sounds, including birdsong can be incredibly important too.

-In particular work by Professor Peter Marler, a pioneering animal behaviourist who worked at the University of Cambridge and later the University of California at Berkeley, famously said that bird dialects were so distinctive that that “if you really know your white-crowned sparrows, you’ll know where you are in California”.
+In particular work by Professor Peter Marler, a pioneering animal behaviourist who worked at the University of Cambridge and later the University of California at Berkeley, famously said that bird dialects were so distinctive that “if you really know your white-crowned sparrows, you’ll know where you are in California”.

 As a result, it’s not just in the intricacies of speech itself that can reveal a huge amount of information, background noise may assist in narrowing down the location or even the time of a recording.
 Identification of bird species in the background, for example, can be of great value in terrorism or kidnapping cases, helping to reveal the whereabouts of people and places.